HOW TO RESCUE NESTS OF STINGLESS BEES

 What should you do if you find a nest of Stingless Bees inside a recently-fallen tree?

 It is very important to check if the nest has broken open at all when the tree fell down.
 Stingless bees defend their nest against predator insects by sealing up all nest openings, other than the nest entrance, with wax and resin.
 If these defences have been damaged, the nest may be severely attacked by ants or European Honey Bees.

 Any cracks or gaps in the timber surrounding the nest, other than the nest entrance, should be sealed up.
 Good materials to use include masking tape or commercial beeswax.
 However, other available materials, such as plastic bags or clay, can also be used.

 If the nest is stable and in a safe location, it can be left where it is.
 The bees will gradually adapt to the new position of their nest and carry on foraging.
 Remember that it is illegal to remove nests from National Parks and nature reserves.

-With the land owner's permission, nests can be saved on recently cleared land by searching for the bees still flying into their nests in the felled trees.
-The nests can be cut out with a chainsaw.
-Nests are best removed in the cool of the evening when flying bees have returned to the nest.
+However, if a nest on private land is in an unsafe location, the whole nest in its original log can be moved into a garden.
+Nests are best moved in the cool of the evening when flying bees have returned to the nest.
+The portion of the log containing the nest can be cut out with a chainsaw.
 Be sure to mark the top of the nest so that you can set it up in the correct orientation in the new location.
 Cut the tree initially about 60 cm above and below the nest entrance.
 Determine the position of the top and bottom of the nest by probing the tree cavity with a stick.
-Then you can trim the log down until it is just a little longer than the nest length.
-Cover the nest entrance during transport with some soft gauze and tape.
-Completely seal up all other gaps and openings in the log to protect the nest against attack by ants.
+Then trim the log down until it is just a little longer than the nest length.
+Cover the nest entrance during transport with some light non-airtight gauze and tape.

-For further advice on setting the nest up in a new location see: Care of your nest of native stingless bees.
+For further advice on setting up a nest or hive in its new location see: Care of your nest of native Stingless Bees.